sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/scriptcontext.md

 | ANYONECANPAY_NONE | Sign its own input and no output |
 | ANYONECANPAY_SINGLE | Sign its own input and the output with the same index |

+For more information, please refer to [this detailed guide](../advanced/sighash-type.md).

 ### Serialization

 You have the option to convert `this.ctx` into a `SigHashPreimage` object through serialization.
 This can be achieved by invoking the `this.ctx.serialize()` method.
 The output object adheres to the format utilized during the signing or verification of transactions.

 A noteworthy application of a serialized preimage can be found in the creation of custom SigHash flags.
 An example is the [SIGHASH_ANYPREVOUT](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/sighashAnyprevout.ts#L34), which showcases this process.

 ### Debugging